 Recreational Trails Program

 The Nevada Division of State Parks administers grant funds from the Federal Highway Administration’s Recreational Trails Program (RTP).
-Approximately $1.2 million in funding is available for the 2017 fiscal year.
-Applications are due by February 3, 2017.
-The program funds both motorized and non-motorized recreational trail projects for federal, state, and local governments, American tribes, special government districts and private individuals and organizations.
-“This is a great opportunity to create or improve trails so more people can get out and appreciate Nevada’s natural beauty,” said Eric Johnson, Administrator of Nevada State Parks.
-Previous projects have included the Clear Creek Discovery Trail, the Tahoe Rim Trail Association Outdoor Leadership Guide Training and the Fort Churchill Ruins Loop Nature Trail.
+Approximately $1.2 million in funding is available for the 2018 fiscal year.
+Applications are due by October 26, 2017.
+The program funds motorized, non-motorized, and educational recreational trail projects for federal, state, and local governments, American tribes, special government districts and private individuals and organizations.
+Previous projects have included the Flume Trailhead Parking at Lake Tahoe, the Ash Canyon Creek Bridge in Carson City, the Valley of Fire “Leave No Trace” Education Program and the Lake Mead Motorized Route Management Project.
 For further information or questions, please contact Janice Keillor at 775-684-2787 or email@example.com.

 The Recreational Trails Program (RTP) is a Federal-aid assistance program to help states provide and maintain recreational trails for both motorized and non-motorized recreational trail use.
-Each state develops its own procedures to solicit projects from project sponsors, and to select projects for funding, in response to recreational trail needs within the State.
-Nevada State Parks administers the RTP in Nevada.
-The available amount to be received for the next cycle is typically announced each winter/spring.
+Each state develops its own procedures to solicit projects and select projects for funding in response to recreational trail needs within the State.
+The available amount to be received for the next cycle is typically announced in summer/fall.

 For information on Off-Highway Vehicles (OHV) registration, visit the Department of Motor Vehicles or visit the Off-Highway Vehicle Program for information on its grant progra